Reviewed by Connor Griffiths

 List your rental with high-quality photos, as much information about the property as possible, and be diligent to respond to inquiries promptly.
 Renters want to know as much as they can about your property by just looking at the listing, and if you only use two low-quality photos or scrimp on the details, they will move onto the next property.

 In terms of response time, try to make sure you respond within 24 hours or they will lose interest and, again, move onto the next one.
 Essentially, you must market yourself and your listing for success.
 There are thousands and thousands of listings on Airbnb, so your listing, to be effective, must shine above the rest.

 Get the proper insurance to avoid any liability.
 You don’t want to end up on the hook for any damages or injuries that a renter might incur during their holiday.
-Luckily, Airbnb provides an insurance policy for all property owners, but anything above that is up to you.
+Luckily, Airbnb provides a basic insurance policy for all property owners, but anything above that is up to you.

 Screen your customers well.
 If you have a beautiful home with lots of priceless art and décor, or you have quiet neighbors that value privacy and serenity, it’s probably not a good idea to rent your property out to a rowdy bachelor party.

 If you’re renting out in a complex, such as an apartment or strata townhouse, ensure that the property management group allows rentals, or you might end up with a fine.

 Decide what you want to get out of hosting—do you want to make a few extra bucks?
 Or do you want to turn your rental property into a steady source of income?
 Some people build a business out of several Airbnb properties that eventually become a main source of income.
 Depending on what you are looking for, it will all depend on how much planning, work and investment you are willing to put into it.